Non-commutative fermion mass matrix and gravity: Part I: A review of algebraic perspectives on quantum gravity

 \subsection{Spectral triples in Loop quantum gravity}

 Aastrup, Grimstrup and Nest's program of combining noncommutative geometry with quantum gravity now consists of several papers of which some examples are \cite{AG1}, \cite{AG2}, \cite{GAN2}.
-We start with a very brief introduction as to how loop quantum gravity models are constructed.
+Unfortunately this subsection is not representative of the current state of the art but we give a brief introduction.
 For quantum gravity reviews see \cite{Baez review}, \cite{Perez review}, \cite{Rovelli review}.

-Of course the details vary from model to model but the basic proforma is more or less the following.
+Of course the details vary from model to model but the basic proforma for constructing loop quantum gravity models is more or less the following.
 One begins at the kinematical level by setting up the algebraic and geometrical structures for the theory in order to define a $C^*$-algebra of observables $A$ (as functionals of the field configuration variables), a set of measurable quantities and a kinematical Hilbert space.
 The geometrical structure is a choice of $G$-bundle over a nested sequence of graphs and the observable algebra is generated by the traces of the holonomies (closed loop parallel transports): functionals on the projective-limit manifold or pro-manifold consisting of the space of all connections $\mathcal{A}$ on the inductive system of graphs, which gives the configuration space of the theory and together with the momentum conjugate variable, the driebeins $E$, the quantum Poisson algebra is constructed to give a bounded and analogous version of the famous $[p,q] = i \hbar$ commutation relation.
 The kinematical Hilbert space is $\mathcal{L}^2(\mathcal{A})$ but this must be reduced to a set of physical states.
 The physical Hilbert space $H_{\mathrm{phys}}$ is built from an orthonormal set of diffeomorphism classes of spin network states (modulo the other constraints) and it must carry a representation of $A$ and of the quantum Poisson algebra.
 The observable quantities are given for example by evaluating linear functionals over $A$.
 Finally, the dynamics of a quantum system should describe the physical evolution of the states and involves calculating the observable quantities by solving the Hamiltonian constraint or by adopting the spin foam cousin approach of discretised path integral methods.

 Aastrup, Grimstrup and Nest construct a reformulation of loop quantum gravity in which the machinery of spectral triple noncommutative geometry is employed to study geometrical structures over a space of connections.
 This is a non-perturbative, background independent quantum field theory of gravity with most of the physical intuition coming from loop quantum gravity and with mathematical methods from spectral triple geometry.
 Even though they use the word ``machinery'' to refer to the latter, in many ways they carry the concepts of spectral triples beyond the descriptive tool sense.